Waqar-743/Sukoon/README.md

 # Sukoon
-This is a full stack mobile application
+This is a full stack Application